 We all have that one friend who posts to Instagram like it’s her job.
 She knows just which images and filters to use, and she always comes up with the best captions and hashtags.
 Whether you’ve decided to have an unplugged wedding or you’ve had your wedding hashtag since you and your fiance started dating, social media will ultimately play a role in your day.
 Consider asking one or two friends to help you update your social accounts.
 Choose people who you know will do a great job of capturing the right moments to post for you.

-Throughout your wedding celebration, you may be planning to re-purpose items from the ceremony to the reception, like flowers, decor, and signage.
+Throughout your wedding celebration, you may be planning to re-purpose items from the ceremony to the reception like flowers, décor, and signage.
 Be sure to outline which changes need to be made and when they need to happen.
 Include items like lighting candles at the reception site, rearranging tables and chairs after the ceremony, or even delivering gifts and cards to your home before the dance starts.
-Top tip: avoid asking your wedding party members or family members that might be involved in pictures immediately following the ceremony.
+Top tip: Avoid asking your wedding party members or family members that might be involved in pictures immediately following the ceremony.

 Rounding up guests for photos